Learning Physics at Future $e^-e^+$ Colliders with Machine: Benchmark Study

 \end{itemize}

-Another class of kinematic information is from the tracks of charged particles.
-As is well-known, the heavy-flavor quarks such as bottom tend to decay as a displaced vertex away from the primary one.
-This provides an important sign for recognizing such heavy-flavor particles.
-Fig.~\ref{fig:roc2ja} displays the normalized distributions of a set of track observables for the two-jet events.
+Another class of kinematic information arises from the tracks of the SV (defined by $d_{\rm vertex} \ge 10 \mu m$).
+As is well-known, the heavy-flavor quarks such as bottom tend to decay as a SV.
+This provides an important sign for recognizing these particles.
+Fig.~\ref{fig:roc2ja} displays the normalized distributions of a set of (SV) track observables for the two-jet samples (for simplicity, below we will not stress their ``SV'' nature).
 Here the tracks are defined at truth level with no detector smearing.
 These observables have been used for the DNN-based jet classification in~\cite{Guest:2016iqz}.
-As is expected, the $Z_\nu h_b$ events demonstrate highly distinguishable track features from the other ones, especially from the $Z_\nu h_{q_{_3}}$ events.
+As is expected, the $Z_\nu h_b$ events demonstrate highly distinguishable track features from the others, especially from the $Z_\nu h_{q_{_3}}$ events.
 These features are shared to some extent by the $Z_\nu h_g$ and $Z_\nu h_{W_{qq}}$ events.
-This is largely because some heavy-flavor quarks including charm quarks can be generated from gluon splitting and hadronic $W$ decay.
+This is largely because some heavy-flavor quarks such as charm quarks can be generated from gluon splitting and hadronic $W$ decay.